corafan1116/Moth-Species-Classification/README.md

 3. The Gaussian-blur dataset
 4. The rotated dataset

-Robustness was assessed by comparing accuracy on the original and transformed datasets.
+Robustness was assessed by comparing classification accuracy across the original and transformed test datasets.

-The accuracy drop was calculated as:

-`Accuracy Drop = Accuracy_Original - Accuracy_Perturbed`

-A smaller accuracy drop indicates lower sensitivity to the corresponding image perturbation.

 ## Error Analysis